dy/piezo/docs/r&d.md

     → `(a,b,c) >- a,b -> a+b` (crazy!)
   ! >- operator can be statically analyzable if group length is known (it should be known)

-## [ ] Units
+## [x] Units: time primitive and short orders is natural: 1h2s, 20k

   * Units possibly intrudoced as `10k`, `1s`, `1hz`, `1khz`

   * ?
 1pi, 2pi, 3pi, 3.4pi etc.
     + theoretically fractional type would introduce max precision ~ more natural convention would be pi2, pi3 etc. which can be simply precalculated.
+    - .5pi/2 etc - complicates parsing, makes formulas unusual, occupies 0xa, 12n, 0b2 namespaces.
+      → very simple to instead do .5*pi, 60*h + 10*m
+      ~ occupying that namespace is fine: it still serves similar purpose ~ 0.5pi is nice notation too.
+Same as would be 0.5i.
   * ✓ 1k, 1M, 1G, 1T
   * ✓ 1s, 1m, 1h
     * ?
 1h12m1s - is it a separate type?
   * ✗ 0:12

-  - .5pi/2 etc - complicates parsing, makes formulas unusual, occupies 0xa, 12n, 0b2 namespaces.
-    → very simple to instead do .5*pi, 60*h + 10*m
-    ~ occupying that namespace is fine: it still serves similar purpose ~ 0.5pi is nice notation too.
-Same as would be 0.5i.
   - we can't include all units anyways, it's pointless ~ we don't need all, whereas 2k..20k is very elegant, instead of legacy 2e3..20e3